RaviSoji/plda/README.md

 This model was written for
  an [Explainable Artificial Intelligence (XAI) project](
      http://shaftolab.com/people.html),
- so it stores a bunch of parameters and data in memory that are not necessary for simple classification and discrimination problems.
+ so it stores a bunch of parameters in memory that are not necessary for simple classification problems.

 ### Paper Citation
 [Ioffe S. (2006) Probabilistic Linear Discriminant Analysis.